Cannon Mountain (New Hampshire): Tourism

 Cannon has a number of non-sport-related features which make it a popular tourist attraction.
-The aerial tramway operates year-round.
+The aerial tramway operated year-round until September of 2025 when it was closed and slated for replacement.
 Though the lift terminates at the summit of the ski area, which is not the peak of the mountain itself, two hiking trails (the Cannon Mountain Short Trail and the Rim Trail) provide a way to the summit.
-The tramway opens for the summer season in mid-May and closes in mid-October, and is open daily from 9am to 5pm.
+The tramway was open for the summer season in mid-May and closed in mid-October, and was open daily from 9am to 5pm.
 There, an observation tower provides a panoramic view of the White Mountains Region.
 The Old Man of the Mountain was a popular attraction until its collapse in spring 2003; the Old Man of the Mountain Historic Site remains an attraction.
 Also notable is Profile Lake, a lake popular with both fly fisherman and anglers; Echo Lake, used for swimming boating and ice-skating in winter; and the New England Ski Museum.